GiantSpaceRobot/tsRNAsearch/To-Do.md

 * Use GRCh38 ncRNA sequences
 * Place the pipeline in a docker container?
 * Make Distribution algorithm slightly more stringent
-* Make cleavage score more stringent (it always identifies more features than the other two methods)
 * Count total number of tsRNA/miRNA reads as a proportion of total reads in dataset.
 Make a pie chart.
 Compare disease vs control